 Recently, several evangelical scholars have frankly critiqued the weakness of either sola Scriptura itself, or else the extreme version of it, which might be called "Bible Only" (a virtually total exclusion of Church history and authority).

-In my book, 501 Biblical Arguments Against Sola Scriptura: Is the Bible the Only Infallible Authority?, we see the definition essentially given in the subtitle.
-In the introduction (available to read online), anticipating these very clueless criticisms, I go to the greatest lengths to make sure sola Scriptura is defined by Protestant proponents, to the satisfaction of the most severe anti-Catholic Protestant critic.
+In the introduction to my book, 100 Biblical Arguments Against Sola Scriptura, anticipating these very clueless criticisms, I go to the greatest lengths to make sure sola Scriptura is defined by Protestant proponents, to the satisfaction of the most severe anti-Catholic Protestant critic.
 Thus, I cite at length, specifically for definitional purposes, Protestants Norman Geisler, Keith Mathison, and James White.
 Here are the quick, most concise definitions from Geisler, Mathison, and White, respectively, as presented in my Introduction (italics are all in the originals):

 Norman GeislerIn order to remain ignorant of the true definition, then, I must (logically speaking) disagree with the Protestant definitions that I present in the Introduction to my own book, where I wrote: